swat-ds/collaborative-jekyll/_posts/2017-07-11-adding-google-docs-to-post.md

 author: Roberto Vargas
 googleDoc_id: 1xgOrIaWZYy_B_wpj_alKsMBMqDbPW2iwDjr4jKRHp80
 ---
-## A New Post

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.

-I am adding a google doc
+As you can see above, we can add a editable google doc.